miasmos/hex-tooltip-bot/README.md

 To add `hxtbot` to your channel, go to [hxtbot's Twitch channel](https://twitch.tv/hxtbot) and enter the `!join` command into chat.

-# Support

-To support the development of Hex: Tooltip, head over to [hextooltip.com](https://hextooltip.com) and click the Donate button.
-Any donations are greatly appreciated.

 # Commands

 ## !addon